You can now earn a high school credit! Click here to learn more.

 - A 9-Week Go-First Exchange with a partner from France*

-- A 9-Week Host-First Exchange with a partner from France or Switzerland*
+- A 9-Week Host-First Exchange with a partner from France, Switzerland or Spain(new for 2022)*

 Students spend 9 weeks hosting an exchange partner in the Fall and 9 weeks visiting their exchange partner abroad in the Winter.
 Visiting students receive an English language experience while here, and Ontario students receive a French language experience while abroad.